Marcelle

 Examples of projects using Marcelle

-Toy example: Teaching an Image Classifier
+A Toy example with Teaching an Image Classifier

 References